jgehrcke/goeffel/README.md

 This was born out of a need for solid tooling.
 We started with [pidstat from sysstat](https://github.com/sysstat/sysstat/blob/master/pidstat.c), launched as `pidstat -hud -p $PID 1 1`.
-We found that it does not properly account for multiple threads running in the same process, and that various issues in that regard exist in this program across various versions (see [here](https://github.com/sysstat/sysstat/issues/73#issuecomment-349946051), [here](https://github.com/sysstat/sysstat/commit/52977c479), and
+We found that it does not properly account for multiple threads running in the same process and that various issues in that regard exist in this program across various versions (see [here](https://github.com/sysstat/sysstat/issues/73#issuecomment-349946051), [here](https://github.com/sysstat/sysstat/commit/52977c479), and